zuozhenggh/learning-library/solutions-library/predictive-flight-delay/oml-machinelearning/oml-machinelearning.md

 This lab walks you through the steps to build a linear regression model in Oracle Machine Learning (OML) Notebook since we learned that linear regression algorithm is one of the best models on previous lab.

-## Objectives
+### Objectives
--   Learn how to build and apply machine learning model in Oracle Machine Learning (OML)
+Learn how to build and apply machine learning model in Oracle Machine Learning (OML)

-## Required Artifacts
+### Required Artifacts
--   The following lab requires an Oracle Public Cloud account.
+The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

-# Building a Machine Learning Model in Oracle Machine Learning (OML) Notebook

 ## Part 1.
 Import Notebook File to OML